microsoft/BingMapsRESTToolkit/README.md

 * Supports calculating driving, truck, walking and transit routes that have more than 25 waypoints.
 * **Travelling Salesmen** algorithms that tie into the distance matrix API [documentation](https://github.com/Microsoft/BingMapsRESTToolkit/blob/master/Docs/Getting%20Started.md#TravellingSalesmen).
 * **Truck routing based Distance Matricies** - The Bing Maps distance matric API does not support truck routing based matricies.
 This library adds support for this by wrapping the truck routing API.

+## Reference locally

+The NuGet package is not updated as frequently as the source code in this repo.
+You can use the latest version by downloading the source code and copying the contents of the `Source` folder into your solution folder.
+Then in your solution add an "Existing project" and select the "BingMapsRESTToolkit.csproj" file.

 ## NuGet Package